All Episodes

 In fact, Foley did far less.

-Foley did far all he did was send some emails.
+Foley did far, all he did was send some emails.

-Why all of it, why the double standard here, folks?
+Why the double standard here, folks?

 This is what I was talking about yesterday.